nous-clawds4/tapestry-cli/docs/node-types/coffee-house.md

                 "properties": {
                   "slug": {
                     "type": "string",
+                    "name": "slug",
+                    "slug": "slug",
+                    "title": "Slug",
                     "comments": "The tapestry protocol requires that the slug of a word must be unique within any given concept graph.
-By convention, this may be accomplished via concatenation of the slug of the principal parent concept (which must be unique within any given concept graph) and the parentConcept.slug of the word, e.g. coffeeHouse.slug, which must be unique within that concept.", }
+By convention, this may be accomplished via concatenation of the slug of the principal parent concept (which must be unique within any given concept graph) and the parentConcept.slug of the word, e.g. coffeeHouse.slug, which must be unique within that concept."
+                  },
+                  "name": {
+                    "type": "string",
+                    "name": "name",
+                    "slug": "name",
+                    "title": "Name",
+                    "description": "The name of the coffee house."
+                  },
+                  "address": {
+                    "type": "object",
+                    "name": "address",
+                    "slug": "address",
+                    "title": "Address",
+                    "description": "The name of the coffee house.", "properties": {
+                    }
+                  }
                 }
             }